-The table below lists the water quality monitoring programs taking place within the watershed.
-MVCA's water quality monitoring and reporting focusses mostly on nutrient levels and trophic status, which provides a measure of the recreational (aesthetic) quality of the lakes and rivers and reflects the overall aquatic ecological condition.
+The table on Page 55 lists the water quality monitoring programs taking place within the watershed.
+MVCA's water quality monitoring and reporting focuses mostly on nutrient levels and trophic status, which provides a measure of the recreational (aesthetic) quality of the lakes and rivers and reflects the overall aquatic ecological condition.
 The MECP provincial programs monitor for a much broader suite of parameters.

 Both surface and groundwater quality in the Mississippi River watershed are generally good.
 In the lakes, nutrient levels (total phosphorus) fall mostly within the desirable ranges for recreational water quality objectives.
-PWQMN data also shows that nutrient levels and other parameter measures in the rivers and streams are generally well within the acceptable limits.
+PWQMN data also shows that nutrient levels and other parameters measured in the rivers and streams are generally well within the acceptable limits.